Renkai7/javascript_concepts-exercises/dot-hack-gu-character-list/readme.md

 ## Exercise Objectives

-- Create an HTML page structure.
 - Use JavaScript to dynamically generate a character list from an array of objects.
-- Apply Tailwind CSS for styling the UI.
 - Practice looping through an array and manipulating the DOM.